Ray Boyd (baseball)

-Raymond C. Boyd (February 11, 1887 – February 11, 1920) was a professional baseball player.
+Raymond C. Boyd (February 11, 1887 – February 11, 1920) was an American professional baseball player.
 He was a right-handed pitcher over parts of two seasons (1910–11) with the St. Louis Browns, and Cincinnati Reds.
 For his career, he compiled a 2–4 record, with a 3.09 earned run average, and 26 strikeouts in 58⅓ innings pitched.
+He died on his 33rd birthday from Spanish flu.

+On June 18, 1909, Boyd threw a no-hitter whild pitching for the Burlington Pathfinders in the Class D level Central Association in the 3–0 Burlington victory over the Jacksonville Lunatics, Boyd walked 2 with 4 strikeouts in the contest.